 Depending on the possible types of violations, the software and hardware levels of information security include three sub-layers: the physical, technical (hardware), and software (Collett, 2013).
 Physical sublayer solves problems with limited physical access to information and information systems.
 Accordingly, there are technical means implemented in the form of stand-alone devices and systems that are not associated with the processing, storing and transmitting information: alarm and surveillance systems, means of physical obstruction of access such as locks, fences, railings, and so on.
 It should be noted that modern technologies develop in the direction of a combination of hardware and software protection.
 The most widely used ones are observed in the area of access control, virus protection, and so on.

-All objects of physical protection can be divided into three categories: means of prevention, means of detection, and means of threat elimination.
 All of them aim to solve physical security issues (Collett, 2013).
 Alarm system and closed-circuit television, for example, refer to the means of threat detection; fences around objects are the means of preventing unauthorized entry into the territory.
 The functions of reinforced doors, walls, ceilings, grates on the windows and other measures are the same because they protect information facilities from any physical violation and possible criminal acts such as eavesdropping, firing, throwing grenades and flash-bangs, and others.
 Extinguishing media relate to systems of threats elimination.

-There are several physical security issues.
-First, a cabling system is a major weak point of most local area networks since it is the cause of more than half of all network failures.
+It is a major weak point of most local area networks since it is the cause of more than half of all network failures.
 Therefore, this system should have special attention from the moment of designing the network.
 The best way to solve improper cable routing issues is the use of the so-called structured cabling systems using the same cables for data transmission in a local area network, the local telephone network, the transmission of video and sensor signals of fire safety or security systems.
 Structured cabling systems include, for example, SYSTIMAX SCS of AT&T Company, OPEN DECconnect of Digital company, and IBM cable system (Saeed & Pejas, 2005).
 The term ‘structured’ indicates that the cable system of the building can be divided into several levels, depending on the purpose and location of the components of this system.
 For example, SYSTIMAX SCS cabling system consists of external subsystem (campus subsystem), hardware (equipment room), administrative subsystem, turnpike (backbone cabling), and the horizontal subsystem (Saeed & Pejas, 2005).

 External subsystem consists of copper and fiber optic cables, protection devices and grounding, and connects the communication and processing equipment in the building or building complex.
 In addition, this subsystem includes interfaces external to internal cable lines.
 Hardware used to accommodate various communication equipment is intended to ensure proper operation of the subsystem.
 The administrative subsystem is designed for quick and easy management of the cabling system when changing plans to deploy personnel and departments.
 It consists of the cable system (unshielded twisted pair and fiber optic), switching devices and interface lines and horizontal cabling, patch cords, marking agents, etc. (LaRoche, n.d.).
 The backbone cabling connects the floors of a building or large areas of the same floor.
 The horizontal system based on twisted copper cable extends the main highway from the entry points of the administrative system of floor outlets in the workplace.